-A guided passage through the sources that ground the qualifying paper, organized not by alphabet or chronology but by the four traditions whose intersection makes the argument possible.
+A guided passage through the sources behind the Pedagogical Friction Framework, organized not by alphabet or chronology but by the four traditions whose intersection makes the argument possible.
+First built for the qualifying paper, this literature now functions as the theoretical apparatus for the dissertation proposal.
 Click any source.
 Trace any claim.
 Watch how the constructs depend on one another.

 A literature review can be read as a list of credentials, a chronology of contributions, or, most usefully, as a structural account of which sources warrant which claims.
 This companion organizes the literature by function: diagnostic frame, evaluative standard, equity check, and contemporary AI context.